finkmoritz/flutter_amplify_auth_ui/README.md

 ## Features

 ### SignInPage
-- Sign in via password and
+- Sign in via password and one of the following
-  - username or
+    - username
     - email
+    - phone number
 - Sign in as guest (if configured)
 - Sign in with social providers:
     - Facebook